xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 thus be limited to searching through passwords separately for each salt.

 Another approach to password-based cryptography is to construct key derivation techniques that are relatively expensive, thereby increasing the cost of exhaustive search.
 One way to do this is to include an iteration count in the key derivation technique, indicating how many times to iterate some underlying function by which keys are derived.
-A modest number of iterations (say, 1000) is not likely to be a burden for legitimate parties when computing a key, but will be a significant burden for opponents.
+A modest number of iterations (say, 1000) is not likely to be a burden for legitimate parties when computing a key, but also trivial to attack with custom hardware.

+Whenever possible, please switch from functions described here to memory-hard function such as scrypt {{?RFC7914}} or Argon2
+{{?RFC9106}} instead.

 Salt and iteration count formed the basis for password-based encryption in PKCS #5 v2.0, and are adopted here as well for the various cryptographic operations.
 Thus, password-based key derivation as defined here is a function of a password, a salt, and an iteration count, where the latter two quantities need not be kept secret.

 From a password-based key derivation function, it is straightforward to define password-based encryption and message authentication schemes.
 As